SignalK/specification/mdbook/src/data_model_metadata.md

 Note that on a logarithmic scale neither L nor U can be zero.

+### alertMethod, etc
-The `alertMethod`, `warnMethod`, `alarmMethod` and `emergencyMethod` properties tell the consumer how it should respond to an abnormal data condition.
+Methods are normalMethod, nominal `alertMethod`, `warnMethod`, `alarmMethod` and `` properties tell the consumer how it should respond to an abnormal data condition.
 Presently the values for these properties are `sound` and `visual` and the method is specified as an array containing one or both of these options.
 It is up to the consumer to decide how to convey these alerts.

-### alertMethod, etc
 The `alertMethod`, `warnMethod`, `alarmMethod` and `emergencyMethod` properties tell the consumer how it should respond to an abnormal data condition.
 Presently the values for these properties are `sound` and `visual` and the method is specified as an array containing one or both of these options.
 It is up to the consumer to decide how to convey these alerts.